Pedro Laza

 Pedro Ignacio Laza Gutiérrez (1904–1980 or 1988) was a Colombian musician and bandleader.

-He founded and led the orchestra Pedro Laza y sus Pelayeros, who were popular in Colombia in the 1960s and released more than 30 LPs on record label Discos Fuentes.
+He founded and led the orchestra Pedro Laza y sus Pelayeros, who were popular in the 1960s and released more than 30 LPs on record label Discos Fuentes.

 Biography

 Early life and education

 Laza was born on 2 December 1904 in Cartagena, capital of the Colombian department of Bolívar.

 He studied at the University of Cartagena.

 Early music career

 Laza's father did not want him to be a musician, but as a young man he built a bandurria and learned to play from his neighbour Abraham del Valle.
 He played the instrument in his first band, a string trio formed in secret with Antonio Conde on tiple and Fernando Barrios on guitar.

 In 1932 Laza expanded the trio to 7 members and renamed it the Estudiantina Bolívar, which lasted until 1936.

 In 1936 Laza formed the band La Nueva Granada, and with them recorded El Aguacate, his first record on Discos Fuentes.

-Inspired by Francisco Lorduy, founder and leader of the Jazz Band Lorduy, Laza changed instrument to double bass, which he played with La Nueva Granada until the group disbanded in 1940.
+Inspired by Francisco Lorduy, founder and leader of the Jazz Band Lorduy, Laza changed instruments to double bass, which he played with La Nueva Granada until the group disbanded in 1940.
 Following the dissolution of La Nueva Granada, Laza spent some time playing with the Orquesta Emisora Fuentes.